-Wise employers will seek ways to handle the needed knowledge transfer and experience gap now.
-Start simple by keeping your senior workers on board for even 12 to 18 additional months can give you time to develop mechanisms to transfer their knowledge to Generation X and Millennial workers.
+Start simple by keeping your senior workers on board as long as you can.
+Even 12 to 18 additional months can give you time to develop mechanisms to transfer their knowledge to Gen X and millennial workers.

-If yours is a small or midsize firm, retaining Boomers is one business challenge where you have an advantage.
+If you have a small or midsize firm, retaining boomers is one business challenge where you have an advantage.
 Without the institutional challenges facing larger firms, you can be dynamic and innovative with your employment brand, says Kip Michael Kelly, Director of Marketing & Public Programs at the University of North Carolina’s Kenan-Flagler Business School.

 - How many people are close to retirement or thinking about retirement?